fontforge/fontforge/doc/sphinx/glossary.rst

       a :term:`syllabary <Syllabary>`.
 The Indic writing systems are probably the best known abugidas.

-      In most abugidas there are independant glyphs for the consonants, and each consonant is implicitly followed by a default vowel sound.
+      In most abugidas there are independent glyphs for the consonants, and each consonant is implicitly followed by a default vowel sound.
 All vowels other than the default will be marked by either diacritics or some other modification to the base consonant.